 Create Light Up Artwork with a Raspberry Pi

 AbstractHave you ever seen night lights that automatically turn on when it gets dark?
 What about art projects, like paintings or sculptures, with embedded lights?
 This project will let you combine the two, by adding lights to an art project of your choice.
-You can make the lights automatically turn on when it gets dark using the Raspberry Pi Projects Kit.
+You can make the lights automatically turn on when it gets dark using a Raspberry Pi.
 Check out the video to see what this simple, but fun, project looks like:

 A Raspberry Pi (Figure 1) is a tiny computer that you can use to write programs and build and control your own electronic circuits, like the light-sensing circuit in this project.
 The circuit uses sensors to gather information from the world around it.
 You can use information from those sensors to tell your computer program what to do.
 Many electronic devices we use every day, like phones and video game controllers, use sensors in the same way.

 Figure 1.
 A Raspberry Pi computer.
 (Image credit SparkFun Electronics, licensed under Creative Commons Attribution 2.0).

 You can do this project just for fun, or turn it into an engineering or science project.
 To make it an engineering project, you will need to follow the engineering design process.
 Start by defining what you want your darkness-activated art project to be able to do, then work through the rest of the design process until you have a completed project to show off at your science fair.

 If you want to use this for a science project, you will need to follow the scientific method.
 Start by coming up with a question for which you can use the art project as a tool to help answer.
 For example, how sensitive is the light sensor to different lighting conditions?
 At what threshold will it cause your project's lights to turn on or off?
 How do people of different ages interact with the art?

 - Raspberry Pi Foundation (n.d.).
 Teach, Learn, and Make with Raspberry Pi - Raspberry Pi.
 Retrieved August 28, 2019.